sandhaka/advanced_c/README.md

 ### Modules and Variables
 - Generally, a C file (.h and .c files) is a module.
 - In a module (in a file) I can declare a local variable or a global variable.
     - Local variables can be used inside the function where they are defined.
-Theay are allocated on the stack or on the heap if malloc is used explicitly. [📋](./_stack_heap_alloc/main.c)
+Theay are allocated on the stack or on the heap if malloc is used explicitly, see a example [here](./_stack_heap_alloc/main.c)
-    - Global variables can be used in any other module (declaring them as extern [📋](./_files_communication/src/))
+    - Global variables can be used in any other module (declaring them as extern.
+[Example](./_files_communication/src/))
     - If a global variable is declared with `static` it's valid only in the same module.
     ```C
     int number_from_function = 42;  // Global variable